rtbs-dev/text-data-spr22/homework/hw1-assumptions/hw1-cn/hw1-cn.md

 ### Shakespeare classifier?

 I decided to use the large sp data set to train a classifier to determine the name of Shakespeare's plays.
+Because the number of unique Player dropped from 934 to 921 after lowercase, I will create an id column to track unique Player names (non-lowercase)

 ```python
 # Convert Play and Player in sp into numeric values